Monday, January 31, 2011

 Masking & Contrast

+The kids all came away from this project with a great piece!
 We used low tack painters tape, Exacto blades, blue and white tempra, and a variety of brush sizes.
 I loved the level of concentration and focus, and then the happy smiles upon completion.

 Tuesday, January 18, 2011